 November 3, 2020

-We’ve seen many successful transitions to TCF v2 with our CMP in the past few weeks.
+We’ve seen many successful transitions to TCF v2 with our CMP.
 Our client services team has worked closely with some of the world’s largest media companies to ensure compliance while maximizing monetization.

 Here are some ways that we help our customers comply with TCF v2.